 Very few brands have created high-quality, reliable, lab-tested CBG strains.
 If you’re on the market for cannabigerol and want to stay clear from low-level products, then visit Botany Farms’ website.

 They have decades of experience growing cannabis and approach their craft like an art form, creating top-shelf CBG strains that really highlight the many benefits of this cannabinoid.
-Experience it with their popular strain, White CBG.
+Experience it with their popular strain, Delta-8 Lemon Diesel CBG.

 In other words, just like CBD, cannabigerol (CBG) has a number of properties that do not come paired with ‘getting high’.
 Being non-psychoactive means that you get all the benefits expected from the component without abandoning your clear-headed state or feeling overwhelmed by the intoxicating effects.